DFT+DMFT investigation of the magnetic phase transition in the itinerant ferromagnet Fe$_{3}$GaTe$_{2}$: RESULTS AND DISCUSSION

-In a recent DFT+DMFT study of its sister material, Fe$_{3}$GeTe$_{2}$, the dynamical correlated effects have been shown to be crucial for accurately capturing the electronic structures.\cite{Xu2024} Similarly, the spectral weight transfer process resulting from the dynamical correlated effects is also observed in Fe$_{3}$GaTe$_{2}$, as depicted in Figure~\ref{fig1}b.
-Additionally, from the DOS in Figures~\ref{fig2}b and \ref{fig2}d, sharp peaks begin to form near the Fermi level in both spin channels as the temperature decreases to around 300 K. These renormalized quasi-particle flat bands, as shown in Figures~\ref{fig2}a and \ref{fig2}c, result from the collective excitation of interacting electrons.\cite{Yin2011,Xu2024,Kim2022} Furthermore, the quasi-particle flat bands become sharper as the temperature decreases from 300 K to 50 K, indicating the presence of well-defined quasi-particles at low temperatures.
-Moreover, our calculated electronic structures are in good agreement with recent ARPES measurements.\cite{Lee2023,Wu2024} Specifically, there are hole-type bands near the $\Gamma$ point, electron-type bands near the $K$ point, lambda-shaped dispersive bands around the $\Gamma$ and $A$ points, and low-dispersive bands extending around -0.4 eV.
-Compared to previous calculations for Fe$_{3}$GeTe$_{2}$,\cite{Xu2024} the flat bands in Fe$_{3}$GaTe$_{2}$ are much closer to the Fermi level and become flatter.
-Notably, the flat bands appear disconnected along the $\Gamma$-A path near the Fermi level.
-This disconnection strongly indicates the existence of inter-layer coupling, which may also explain the large magnetic anisotropy in Fe$_{3}$GaTe$_{2}$.\cite{Zhang2022} From the above analysis, it is suggested that the high-$T_{\rm C}$ and large PMA in Fe$_{3}$GaTe$_{2}$ may be closely related to the flat bands.
+In recent DFT+DMFT study of its sister material, Fe$_{3}$GeTe$_{2}$, the dynamical correlated effects have been shown to be crucial for accurately capturing the electronic structures \cite{Xu2024}.
+Evidently, the spectral weight transfer process and the little shift of bands near the Fermi level are also observed in Fe$_{3}$GaTe$_{2}$, as depicted in Fig.~\ref{fig1}(b), agree well with experiment \cite{Wu2024}.
+Additionally, from the DOS in Figs.~\ref{fig3}(b) and \ref{fig3}(d), sharp peaks begin to form near the Fermi level in both spin channels as the temperature decreases to around 300 K. These renormalized quasi-particle flat bands, as shown in Figs.~\ref{fig3}(a) and \ref{fig3}(c), result from the collective excitation of interacting electrons \cite{Yin2011,Xu2024,Kim2022}.
+Furthermore, the quasi-particle flat bands become sharper as the temperature decreases from 300 K to 50 K, indicating the presence of well-defined quasi-particles at low temperatures.
+Moreover, the electronic structures calculated in the ferromagnetic state show good agreement with recent ARPES measurements \cite{Lee2023,Wu2024}.
+In the spin-up channel of our calculated ferromagnetic state, hole-like bands appear near the $\Gamma$ point.
+As shown in Fig.~\ref{fig3}(a), these hole bands at 50 K closely correspond to the $\alpha$ and $\beta$ bands,represented by colored dashed lines extracted from APRES measurements \cite{Wu2024}.
+In the spin-down channel, the lambda-shaped dispersive bands along the $\Gamma$-$K$ path also consistent with the $\xi$ and $\zeta$ bands observed in APRES measurements, labeled by cyan and purple dashed lines in Fig.~\ref{fig3}(c).
+In addition, the spectral function in the spin-down channel reveals the presence of the $\gamma$ band along the $M$-$K$ path, which is in good agreement with ARPES results.
+Another APRES study has reported a low-dispersive band extending around -0.4 eV along the $\Gamma$-$M$ path, labeled as $\varepsilon$ in Fig.~\ref{fig3}(c) \cite{Lee2023}.
+This low-dispersive band is also clearly visible in our calculated spectral function of the spin-down channel.
+Compared to previous calculations for Fe$_{3}$GeTe$_{2}$ \cite{Xu2024}, the flat bands in Fe$_{3}$GaTe$_{2}$ are much closer to the Fermi level and become flatter.